 Communication interaction data such as your interactions with our email or other communications (e.g., whether you open and/or forward emails) – we may do this through use of pixel tags (which are also known as clear GIFs), which may be embedded invisibly in our emails.

 Cookies.
 Some of our automatic data collection is facilitated by cookies and similar technologies.
-For more information, see our We will also store a record of your preferences in respect of the use of these technologies in connection with the Service.
+For more information, see our Cookie Notice.
+We will also store a record of your preferences in respect of the use of these technologies in connection with the Service.

 How we use your personal information